baramex/baramex/README.md

 - a multiplayer bomberman (app web)
 - ...

+## Studies
+I graduated from in Geneva and have been doing a bachelor's degree in electrical and electronic engineering at EPFL since 2025.

 ## Presentation
 Helloooo I’m Baramex !!!
 I code on my free time 💻, I like nerdy things 🤓 like arduinos and electronic components and most of all: cats 🐱 and trains 🚂.
 Some of my projects are available on my github: I code websites, minecraft mods/plugins, discord bots, applications, arduino codes and some other projects.
 My favorite languages are JavaScript, Rust, C# and Java !
 I’m working on small projects like chatblast or mig as well as larger ones like ouranos, hostblast or SmartCord.
 I started programming at the age of 10 (~2016) with C++ for arduino cards.<br/>